s0rta/revengate-new/docs/developing.md

 ## UI paradigms
 * prompt: a function to all for a user response.
 It can be a direct question or just a change to the environment that invites for some user input that may never come
 * response: the callback function to a prompt.
-The callback might be registered for a single call or for every occurences of the target user input.
+The callback might be registered for a single call or for every occurrences of the target user input.

+## User Experience
+* go with the [Material Design](https://material.io/) guidelines unless they interfere with a good game experience.

 ## Actions and turns
 If an actor does something that counts as an action, they should be `set_played()` to